Buddhist sects in Myanmar: Sudhammā Sect

+Thathanabaing Sect vs Twelve Monks Sect

+In 1257 M.E.
+(1894 C.E.), the dispute between the Sudhammā Council and the Thathanabaing election gave rise to the split into two sects: the "Thathanabaing Sect", those who followed the Thathanabaing elected by laymen and monks outside of the Sudhammā Council, and the "Twelve Monks Sect", those who followed the twelve then-incumbent members of the Sudhammā Council.

 Shwegyin Sect

 In the year 1214 M.E.
 (1852-1853 C.E.), Sudhammā Council summoned the Shwegyin Sayadaw U Jāgara before them.
 As he did not come, the Sudhammā prepared to bring him by force.
-Some Sudhammā Sayadaws who were friends of Shwegyin Sayadaw advised him to escape to Lower Burma (which was under British rule) to avoid being arrested.
+Some Sudhammā Sayadaws who were friends of Shwegyin Sayadaw advised him to flee to Lower Burma (then under British rule).
 When King Mindon heard that news, he issued the royal order of Ganavimut, prohibiting the Sudhammā Council from summoning the Shwegyin Sayadaw, stating that it no longer had the right to summon him and that he could live independently.
-Since then, the lineage of Shwegyin Sayadaw is called the Shwegyin Sect.
+Since then, the lineage of Shwegyin Sayadaw has been called the Shwegyin Sect.

 The three Dvāra sects

-On a Uposatha day in the year 1214 M.E.
+On a Uposatha day in 1214 M.E.
 (1852-1853 C.E.), Okpho Sayadaw U Uggaṃsa went to a monastery of local gaing-dauk (sect's assistant head) sayadaws.
 There, he saw them performing the rites at an udakukkhepa sīmā connected with a gāmakhetta with a bridge.
-So he refused to join them in performing, saying that the rites had failed because of the connection of udakukkhepa sīmā with gāmakhetta.
+He refused to join them in performing, saying that the rites had failed because of the connection of udakukkhepa sīmā with gāmakhetta.
 The gaing-dauk sayadaws argued against him.
-Then, there became a Vinaya dispute, resulting in the separation of a new sect but it did not receive the name Dvarā at that time.
+A Vinaya dispute subsequently arose, resulting in the separation of a new sect, but it did not receive the name Dvarā at that time.
 The Okpho Sayadaw preached to his followers to replace the words kāyakamma, vacīkamma, manokamma in the Okāsa prayer with the words kāyadvāra, vacīdvāra, manodvāra.
-In the year 1217 ME, a dispute broke out among the Uposatha observers on whether the recitation with three dvāra is correct or the one with three kamma was correct.
+In 1217 ME, a dispute broke out among the Uposatha observers on whether the recitation with three dvāra or the one with three kamma was correct.
 When they asked the Okpho Sayadaw, he judged that the recitation with dvāra is the only correct way, citing the Aṅguttara Nikāya of the Pāli canon.
-Those who did not agree asked the Kyìthè Layhtat Sayadaw (author of the Jinattha-pakāsanī), who judged that they should recite with kamma, citing the verse "natvāti kāyakamma vacīkamma manokamma saṅkhātehi tīhikammehi namassitvā".
-Thus, the sect of Okpho Sayadaw received the name "Dvāravādī Sect" while those who disagreed with him (i.e., Sudhammā followers) were called "Kammavādī Sect".
+Those who disagreed asked the Kyìthè Layhtat Sayadaw (author of the Jinattha-pakāsanī), who judged that they should recite with kamma, citing the verse "natvāti kāyakamma vacīkamma manokamma saṅkhātehi tīhikammehi namassitvā".
+Thus, the sect of Okpho Sayadaw was called "Dvāravādī Sect" while those who disagreed with him (i.e., Sudhammā followers) were called "Kammavādī Sect".
 The Okpho Sayadaw was proficient in astrology.
 He said that the full moon days and new moon days in the Burmese calendar are one day earlier than the actual days.
-He and his follower monks performed rites on the 1st waning days and the 1st waxing days instead of full moon days and new moon days, until he passed away.
+He and his follower monks performed rites on the first waning days and the first waxing days instead of full moon days and new moon days, until he passed away.